Cnidium (She Chuang Zi)

 Osteoporosis support — preclinical evidence robust, human data lacking

-Wu 2022 systematic review and meta-analysis (PMC9397480) of osthole effects in OSTEOPOROTIC RATS — found osthole consistently increased bone mineral density, bone formation, and reduced bone resorption in animal models.
-Mechanisms: activates Wnt/β-catenin and BMP-2/Smad1/5/8 signaling pathways promoting osteoblast differentiation; suppresses RANKL-induced osteoclastogenesis.
-Compelling preclinical signal but NO rigorous human RCTs for osteoporosis prevention or treatment.
+Systematic reviews of osthole in osteoporotic rats found it consistently increased bone mineral density, increased bone formation, and reduced bone resorption in animal models.
+Mechanisms: activates Wnt/β-catenin and BMP-2/Smad1/5/8 signaling pathways promoting osteoblast differentiation, and suppresses RANKL-induced osteoclastogenesis.
+A compelling preclinical signal, but NO rigorous human RCTs for osteoporosis prevention or treatment.

 Libido and erectile function (traditional, theoretical mechanism)

 TCM uses Cnidium for impotence, frigidity, and male sexual dysfunction.
-In silico studies suggest osthole has phosphodiesterase-5 (PDE5) inhibitory activity — same mechanism as sildenafil (Viagra), tadalafil (Cialis).
+In silico studies suggest osthole has phosphodiesterase-5 (PDE5) inhibitory activity, the same mechanism as sildenafil (Viagra) and tadalafil (Cialis).
 Animal studies show NO synthase enhancement and improved penile erectile response.
 NO published human ED RCTs of standalone Cnidium or osthole.
-Marketing 'natural Viagra' claims rest entirely on traditional use + mechanistic plausibility, not clinical evidence.
+Marketing 'natural Viagra' claims rest entirely on traditional use plus mechanistic plausibility, not clinical evidence.

 Skin conditions — eczema, dermatitis, fungal infections (topical)

 TCM uses She Chuang Zi topically for eczema, scabies, vaginal candidiasis, and other skin issues.
-Antipruritic effect documented in animal models (Matsuda 2002, Biol Pharm Bull).
-Antifungal activity in vitro against dermatophytes and Candida.
-Human RCT evidence sparse but traditional use base extensive — most rational application of Cnidium given safety profile of topical use.
+An antipruritic effect is documented in animal models, with antifungal activity in vitro against dermatophytes and Candida.
+Human RCT evidence is sparse but the traditional use base is extensive, making this the most rational application of Cnidium given the safety profile of topical use.

 Antibacterial and antifungal effects (preclinical)